/>

 Original Paint Code/Color: 600 Maroon

-Current Paint Color: Raspberry
+Current Paint Color: Raspberry metallic

 Original Interior Color: 940 Beige